-All students who arrive after 8:00 a.m. need to report to the school office and obtain a "tardy slip" for admission to class.
+All students who arrive after school starts need to report to the school office prior to admission to class.
 Tardies will be excused only for medical or dental appointments, major reported traffic that is out of the ordinary and emergency situations.
 Daily, heavy traffic is not an excused tardy.

-Morning detention is issued upon six unexcused tardies for Middle School.
+Middle/High School receive morning detention upon six unexcused tardies per quarter.